containers/bootc/docs/src/filesystem.md

 - The *new default* `/etc` is used as a base
 - The diff between current and previous `/etc` is applied to the new `/etc`
 - Locally modified files in `/etc` different from the default `/usr/etc` (of the same deployment) will be retained

+You can view the state via `ostree admin config-diff`.
+Note that the "diff" here is includes metadata (uid, gid, extended attributes), so changing any of those will also mean that updated files from the image are not applied.

 The implementation of this defaults to being executed by `ostree-finalize-staged.service` at shutdown time, before the new bootloader entry is created.